pyzone49/detecteur-pieces/README.md

 The image dataset used for training and testing the models can be found in the following Google Drive link: [Coin Image Dataset](https://drive.google.com/drive/folders/1gaUQiRAkI55kTb-vYtrsZdYuzPLKVYel)

-## Model Training

-The model training process is implemented in a Jupyter Notebook named `cnn_coin_classifier.ipynb`.
-This notebook contains code for loading the dataset, preprocessing the images, training the model, and evaluating its performance.
-Using a CNN model with the following architecture:
-    layers.Conv2D(32, (3, 3), activation='relu', input_shape=input_shape),
-    layers.MaxPooling2D((2, 2)),
-    layers.Conv2D(64, (3, 3), activation='relu'),
-    layers.MaxPooling2D((2, 2)),
-    layers.Conv2D(128, (3, 3), activation='relu'),
-    layers.MaxPooling2D((2, 2)),
-    layers.Flatten(),
-    layers.Dense(128, activation='relu'),
-    layers.Dropout(0.5),
-    layers.Dense(num_classes, activation='softmax')
-Since the dataset is small, we use data augmentation to generate more training samples.
-The model is trained using the Adam optimizer and categorical crossentropy loss function.

 ## Image Preprocessing

 The image preprocessing steps are as follows:
 1. Reading the images dataset.
-2. Applying various preprocessing techniques such as converting to grayscale, Gaussian blur, adaptive histogram equalization, binarization, morphological opening and closing, and edge detection using Canny.

-## Feature Extraction

-Feature extraction techniques used include:
-- Harris-Laplace keypoints detection.
+2. Remove Glare from the images.
+3. Gaussian blurring to reduce noise.
+4. Adaptive histogram equalization to enhance contrast.
+5. Binarization to separate the coins from the background.
+6. Morphological operations to remove noise and fill gaps.
+7. Contour detection to find the coins in the image using the Canny edge detector.
-- Ellipse fitting to contours.
+8. Ellipse fitting to the contours to approximate the coins' shapes.
-- Filtering ellipses based on size, shape, and intersection over union.
+9. Filtering ellipses based on size, shape, and intersection over union.
+10. Remove overlapping ellipses by keeping the largest one.
-- Extracting regions of interest (ROIs) from ellipses.
+11. Extracting regions of interest (ROIs) from the ellipses.
-- Extracting features from ROIs using Convolutional Neural Networks (CNN).

 ## Coin Detection